Triacylglycerols 3. Regio- and Stereospecific

 Separation of (S)-(+)-1-(1-naphthyl)ethyl urethane derivatives of diacyl-sn-glycerols (DAG) from palm oil by HPLC on two columns of silica gel in series (HypersilTM 3μ, 250 x 4.6 mm) with isooctane with 0.3% isopropanol (containing 2% water) as mobile phase [12] (Abbreviations: 1 = 1,3-DAG, 2 = 1,2-DAG, 3 = 2,3-DAG.
 Reproduced by kind permission of the Journal of the American Oil Chemists’ Society).

-Diacylglycerols - 3,5-dinitrophenyl urethane derivativesProfessor Toru Takagi and colleagues in Japan adopted a related but distinct procedure.
-They converted mono- and diacyl-sn-glycerols prepared from triacylglycerols to the 3,5‑dinitrophenyl urethane (DNPU) derivatives for resolution by HPLC on columns containing a stationary phase with chiral moieties bonded chemically to a base of silica gel (e.g., SumipaxTM OA-4100).
+Diacylglycerols - 3,5-dinitrophenyl urethane derivativesProfessor Toru Takagi and colleagues in Japan adopted a related procedure in which they converted mono- and diacyl-sn-glycerols prepared from triacylglycerols to the 3,5‑dinitrophenyl urethane (DNPU) derivatives for resolution by HPLC on columns containing a stationary phase with chiral moieties bonded chemically to a base of silica gel (e.g., SumipaxTM OA-4100).
 The 3,5-dinitrophenyl moieties of the urethanes contribute to charge-transfer interactions with functional groups having pi electrons on the stationary phase and thus aid resolution.

 Although diacylglycerols could be used in a manner analogous to the above, in their preferred procedure for stereospecific analysis [14-16], 1-, 2- and 3-monoacyl-sn-glycerols are prepared from triacyl-sn-glycerols by partial hydrolysis with ethyl magnesium bromide.
 The 1(3)-forms are separated from the 2-isomers by TLC on silica gel impregnated with boric acid, before being converted to the DNPU derivatives.
 Then, the 1- and 3-monoacyl-sn-glycerol derivatives are resolved on a chiral HPLC column.
 The distributions of fatty acids in each of positions sn-1, sn-2 and sn-3 are obtained following methylation and GC analysis.
 By means of lowering the column temperature and slowing down the flowrate, the method can even be applied to such complex triacyl-sn-glycerols as fish oils.